marcdlc-cs/marcdlc-cs.github.io/_pages/projects/riskmanagement/botium.md

  - Time-controlled safe: reduces impact of physical threats
  - Adequate lighting: limits “hiding” places to deter threats
  - Signage indicating alarm service provider: reduces to likelihood of a successful attack
- - Closed-circuit television (CCTV) surveillance: used to investigative purposes after an incident
+ - Closed-circuit television (CCTV) surveillance: used for investigative purposes after an incident

 **Summary/Recommendations**